-Mother's Day is this Sunday, and if our Mothers were still alive, we would be looking for a way to butter them up.
+Mother's Day is coming soon, and if our Mothers were still alive, we would be looking for a way to butter them up.

 For me, this would be an easy thing, because as early as I can remember, my Mother was a fan of what we used to call hand cream.
 It was everywhere in our house, and she was forever lathering herself in hand creams -- usually by Jergens, because she read somewhere that Elizabeth Taylor said that was how she kept her skin beautiful.

-Because my mother was a fan of hand cream, so am I. Far sooner than my skin needed rehydration, I was rehydrating like crazy.
+Because my mother was a fan of hand cream, so am I. Far sooner than my skin needed hydration, I was hydrating like crazy.
 These days, hand creams are called lotions, usually hand and body lotions.
 And we have them in more than 18 different scents in our store Lanikai Bath and Body -- located in Kailua, on Oahu, and in outer space at www.lanikaibathandbody.com.

 My business partner, Brook, whose Mother is also gone, loves our body butters.
 I am pretty sure when our mothers were alive there was no such thing as body butter -- there was hand cream and there was Nivea... the gooey greasy version of hand cream that could be a butter.